kubernetes/minikube/site/content/en/docs/tutorials/ebpf_tools_in_minikube.md

 ## Requirement
+- use VM Driver (not docker or podman)
 - x86 (currently bcc image does not support arm64)
-## Prerequisites

-- Latest minikube binary
+- Latest minikube version

 ## Tutorial